Intervencion/OpenPatch-NDSGameList/Untested/Notes.md

 Will merge it to a single line in Untested list. ~~I'm also changing its CRC to the proper one (From [Caravan [E86470EF]](http://www.advanscene.com/html/Releases/dbrelds.php?id=4061) to [NoGroup [E8E285F2]](http://www.advanscene.com/html/Releases/dbdswrel.php?id=4061))~~

 I'm not going to change CRC on Bad dumps unless I can't find info about the dump.

+***

+4187 - Idolmaster - Dearly Stars, The (DSi Enhanced) [b] [CCEFA290] PLAYiT

+4187 - Idolmaster - Dearly Stars, The (DSi Enhanced) [CF9CF0E7] PUSSYCAT

+Patch won't work on either.
+Offset/Hex doesn't match the patch.

+Rudolph's patch from the AP database should work with both however.
+Listed on Untested's GameList.